adamtaj/cybersecurity-hub/docs/Security ressources/Application Security/DevSecOps.md

 Fantastic Infrastructure as Code security attacks and how to find them [here](https://about.gitlab.com/blog/2022/02/17/fantastic-infrastructure-as-code-security-attacks-and-how-to-find-them/)

 Terraform - 5 ways to create Infrastructure in Multiple Environments [here](https://medium.com/bb-tutorials-and-thoughts/terraform-5-ways-to-create-infrastructure-in-multiple-environments-8a6e3f42a694)

+## Secure Coding

+This ressource present a lot of best practices regarding application coding.
+This guide takes into account that many of our developers write integration pieces with the Lightning Platform and includes examples from other web platforms such as Java, ASP.NET, PHP and Ruby [here](https://developer.salesforce.com/docs/atlas.en-us.secure_coding_guide.meta/secure_coding_guide/secure_coding_guidelines.htm)